FOR IMMEDIATE RELEASE

 Giuliana Bullard, firstname.lastname@example.org

-All types of nonprofit libraries and library organizations, including academic, research, archives, school, special, library associations, and library consortia, are eligible to receive this honor.
-Public or private nonprofit museums of any discipline (including art, history, science and technology, children’s, and natural history), as well as historic houses, nature centers, zoos, and botanical gardens, are eligible.
+All types of nonprofit libraries and library organizations, including academic, school, and special libraries, archives, library associations, and library consortia, are eligible to receive this honor.
+Public or private nonprofit museums of any discipline (including general, art, history, science and technology, children’s, and natural history and anthropology), as well as historic houses and sites, arboretums, nature centers, aquariums, zoos, botanical gardens, and planetariums are eligible.

-Winners are honored at a ceremony in Washington, D.C., host a two-day visit from StoryCorps to record community member stories, and receive positive press attention through a media campaign.
-Approximately thirty finalists are selected as part of the process and are featured by IMLS as part of a six-week social media and press campaign.
+Winners are honored at a ceremony in Washington, DC, host a two-day visit from StoryCorps to record community member stories, and receive positive media attention.
+Approximately thirty finalists are selected as part of the process and are featured by IMLS during a six-week social media and press campaign.

 Winning the medal elevates an institution’s profile and can positively impact fundraising, programming, and outreach activities, as noted by these past recipients:

 Anyone may nominate a museum or library for this honor, and institutions may self-nominate.
-For the nomination form and more information click here or reach out to one of the following contacts.
+For more information, reach out to one of the following contacts.